vanjac/su-extensions/README.md

 A handful of useful extensions for SketchUp.
 Tested with SketchUp Make 2017.

-- Fly tool
+- Fly Tool
-- Hide backfaces (backface culling)
+- Hide Backfaces (backface culling)
+- Dynamic Animations: extends animation capabilities of Dynamic Components